 Stone’s 2020 debut single, “Bridges”, co-produced with experimental e-cellist Michael Peter Olsen (Zoon, The Hidden Cameras), was described as “a dark and beautiful song; a song of many textures” (Monolith Cocktail).
 The music video for her follow-up single, “Shelf”, was Stone’s directorial debut.
 She again collaborated with Olsen for her debut EP, Spirit Photographs, a five-song concept album about grief with each song representing one of Elisabeth Kübler-Ross’ stages.
 “Amends” (representing Anger), the first single from the Spirit Photographs song cycle, is “a raw exploration of a key stage of the recovery process” (DOMINIONATED).
 “Raven’s Song”, the second single, is a reflection on a time when Stone existed in a state of limerence, intersecting with the third stage of grief: Bargaining.
 The final single, “The Throne”, is a love song representing Acceptance.
 Spirit Photographs was released on November 18th, 2022.

 Stone holds a BFA in Jazz Studies from Vancouver Island University and an MA in Ethnomusicology from the University of Toronto.
-Her vocals and playing have been featured on projects by Alli Sunshine (FORCES), The Fern Tips (Beams, Ace of Wands), Völur (Blood Ceremony), and Althea Thauberger.
-She has performed in several notable Canadian festivals, including NXNE, Canadian Music Week, Open Ears Festival, In the Soil Arts Festival, and the Victoria International Jazz Festival.
+She has worked with Timothy Condon and Brad Davis (Fresh Snow), The Fern Tips (Beams, Ace of Wands), Völur (Blood Ceremony), NEXUS (Steve Reich), Alli Sunshine (FORCES) and Althea Thauberger.
+Her work is supported by the Canada Council for the Arts, the Ontario Arts Council, FACTOR, the Government of Canada, and Canada’s Private Radio Broadcasters.